-Partial Dentures use clasps to connect to supporting teeth and can more feasibly be used for eating and aesthetics.
-These patial dentures can be made of cast metal- acrylic combinations, or a flexible acrylic.
+Partial dentures use clasps to connect to supporting teeth and can more feasibly be used for eating and aesthetics.
+These partial dentures can be made of cast-metal - acrylic combinations, or a flexible acrylic.
 The cast-metal may be more durable, whereas the flexible acrylic, while durable, tends to be somewhat more comfortable and more aesthetic.

-Immediate Complete Dentures are used when a denture is used to replace teeth at the time of their extraction.
+Immediate complete dentures are used when a denture is used to replace teeth at the time of their extraction.
 Typically an immediate denture will need a soft reline one month post-extraction, a hard reline at 6 months, and may require replacement after one year.
 These relines are necessitated by the remodelling of the bone surrounding the tooth sockets over time.
-Any denture may need relining every 5-10 years depending on the rate of this continous bone loss and remodelling.
+Any denture may need relining every 5-10 years depending on the rate of this continuous bone loss and remodelling.